Top 10 Common Truck Driver Complaints (And Why They Matter)

-Truck drivers are the backbone of the trucking industry.
+Truck drivers are the backbone of our North American trucking industry.

-They keep the goods moving across the country.
+They keep the freight moving across the country.

-Despite their critical role, they often face unique challenges that can make life on the road frustrating.
+But in spite of their critical role, there are hardships and challenges that can make life on the road just down right frustrating.

-After talking to truckers, reading emails and hosting surveys, we’ve come up with a TOP 10 LIST OF COMMON TRUCK DRIVER COMPLAINTS and why the heck these complaints deserve more attention.
+After talking to truckers, reading emails and hosting surveys, we’ve come up with a TOP 10 LIST OF COMMON TRUCK DRIVER COMPLAINTS and why the heck these complaints deserve more attentions from the trucking associations and governments, than they are currently receiving.

 The 10 Most Common Complaints of Truck Drivers

-One of the most common frustrations is the pay system.
+One of the most common frustrations for truck drivers is the pay system.

-Many drivers believe they’re underpaid for the time and effort their job requires.
+Many drivers believe they’re underpaid for the time and efforts.

-While they’re typically paid by miles driven, they’re often not paid for non-driving duties like loading, unloading, or waiting at a loading dock.
+While they’re typically paid by how many miles they drive, they’re often not paid for other duties like loading, unloading, waiting at a loading dock, on the road resets or while equipment is being repaired when they’re on the road.

-All those unpaid hours add up, making their calculated hourly wage often lower than minimum wage.
+All those unpaid hours add up and can make their calculated hourly wage lower than minimum wage.

 3. Excessive Time Away from Home

-Extended periods away from home base are a constant complaint in the trucking industry.
+Extended periods away from home base is a very common complaint in the trucking industry.

 OTR drivers can be on the road for weeks at a time, missing out on important family events and lacking personal downtime away from the job.